LilyBennu/Capstone-CrystalCollector/PrePlanning/backEndToDo.md

 APPUSER
 - findByUsername
 - findById
 - addAppUser
-- updateRoles
-- getAuthorities
+- getAuthorities // may not need this

 ================================